Already using Zoom? You don't need another file-sharing app.

 Encrypt Send vs. the alternatives

-A side-by-side look at how each option handles the things Zoom teams care about most.
+A side-by-side look at how each approach handles the things Zoom teams care about most.

-A neutral summary of where each option fits — and where Encrypt Send is meaningfully different for Zoom shops.
+A neutral summary of where each option fits — and where Encrypt Send is meaningfully different for Zoom teams.

 Encrypt Send